-Wanting You Existing Phone Socket’s to Work With an NBN HFC Connection?
-We Can Help You With This Problem.
+Wanting Your Existing Phone Sockets to Work With an NBN

 Does NBN know about the 52 volts?

-There is a lot of confusion at the moment around getting your existing phone sockets working correctly with a new NBN HFC (hybrid fibre coaxial) connection.
-If your NBN connection is coming through your existing Foxtel cable, or NBN have installed a new coaxial lead-in cable and socket to your home, if you are wanting to connect your existing phone sockets and have them working like before there are a few things that need to happen.
+There is a lot of confusion at the moment about getting your existing phone sockets working correctly with a new NBN HFC (hybrid fibre coaxial) connection.
+We are asked often can use multiple phone sockets with NBN.
+If your NBN connection is coming through your existing Foxtel cable, or NBN has installed a new coaxial lead-in cable and socket to your home if you want to connect your existing phone sockets and have them working like before there are a few things that need to happen.

 Note: Your existing phone sockets can work with all the NBN connection methods, we are just highlighting HFC

 We are not exactly sure why your NBN-installing contractors are not taking the time to do these few things to get your existing phone sockets working.

 - NBN contractors are not licenced, trained or qualified to work on this solution.

 - NBN doesn’t realise that this is a potential problem for tens of thousands of Australians.

 - NBN do realise after the fact but hasn’t budgeted for it.

 - NBN is looking out for us private technicians by providing more jobs